 During the early 2000s, there was a growing interest in ending the recruitment and use of children as soldiers in a number of countries, including Sierra Leone (where it is estimated that around 12,000 children were recruited to serve during the Civil War between 1991 and 2002), Nepal (where estimates suggest that 9,000 individuals between 14 and 18 participated in the People's War between 1996 and 2006), and Uganda (where thousands of children were recruited by the Lord's Resistance Army since 1987 and there were reports that children had been recruited into Uganda's own army).
-These children have been released and reintegrated into society, but as research into the recruitment and use of child soldiers in these and other countries grew, it became clear that children were being recruited to serve other non-
+These children have been released and reintegrated into society, but as research into the recruitment and use of child soldiers in these and other countries grew, it became clear that children were being recruited to serve other nondidn't carry weapons were not seen as CAAFAG and not considered for reintegration.

-2 International Task Force on Teachers for Education 2030.
+International Task Force on Teachers for Education 2030.
 (2022).
 Teacher Policy Development Guide: Module on crisis-sensitive teacher policy and planning.
 Paris: UNESCO.
-Available at: https://teachertaskforce.org/sites/default/files/2022-04/ risis%20sensitive%20teacher%20policy_V5.pdf
+Available at: https://teachertaskforce.org/sites/default/files/2022-04/Crisis%20sensitive%20teacher%20policy\V5.pdf

-For a long time, girls who didn't carry weapons were not seen as CAAFAG and not considered for reintegration.
 Then we changed terminology to stop talking purely about child soldiers and talking about CAAFAG.
 We recognised the different roles children can play, especially girls.
 Some girls are recruited to be wives.